Analogue Gravity: Acoustics: The Simplest Example of an Analogue Spacetime

 Equivalently

 This representation of the Schwarzschild geometry was not (until the advent of the analogue models) particularly well-known, and it has been independently rediscovered several times during the 20th century.
-See for instance \Painleve~\cite{Painleve}, Gullstrand~\cite{Gullstrand}, \Lemaitre~\cite{Lemaitre}, the related discussion by Israel~\cite{Hawking:300}, and more recently, the paper by Kraus and Wilczek~\cite{Kraus:1994fh}.
+See, for instance, \citet{Painleve}, \citet{Gullstrand}, \citet{Lemaitre}, the related discussion by \citet{Hawking:300}, and more recently, the paper by \citet{Kraus:1994fh}.
 The \Painleve--Gullstrand coordinates are related to the more usual Schwarzschild coordinates by

 Or equivalently